 The Spectra S2 has three different settings that you can use to configure your suction, while the Medela Pump in Style has two.

 - Mode – Both the S2 and the Pump in Style have two modes: Letdown or Massage mode, and Expression mode.
-(Medela refers to the first as letdown mode, while Spectra refers to it as massage mode.)
-Letdown/Massage mode is fast, light suction that is designed to help your breastmilk let down, while expression mode is slower, deeper suction that’s intended to remove the milk from your breasts once it has.
+Letdown/Massage mode is fast, light suction that is designed to help your breast milk let down, while expression mode is slower, deeper suction that’s intended to remove the milk from your breasts once it has.

 - Cycle Speed – This setting allows you to adjust how many times the breast pump pulls in a minute.
 The S2 allows you to adjust this, but the Pump in Style does not.

-- Vacuum Speed – The higher the vacuum speed, the harder the suction.
+- Vacuum Speed – The higher the vacuum speed, the stronger the suction.
 Both pumps have buttons that allow you to adjust the suction up and down.

 Overall, the Spectra S2 gives you more options to find exactly the right settings for you.